donomii/Quon/DEVELOPING.md

 == The files

-compiler.qon is the compiler source.
+compiler.qon is the compiler entry point.

-base.qon Holds all the parsing and lexing code.
-The parser is a simple S-Expression reader (written in qon), and so the language looks very lisp-like even though it isn't a lisp at all.
+q/compiler.qon holds the scanner and token helpers. q/newparser.qon reads the tokens into the native s-expression AST and validates the program shape.

-perl.qon, c.qon, node.qon, java.qon hold the output generators for each language.
-They take the AST generated in base.qon, and generate correct code for their target language.
+q/perl.qon, q/ansi3.qon, q/node2.qon, and q/java.qon hold the output
+generators for each language.
+They take the native AST and generate code for their target language.

 == The compiler

 The compiler is very simple.
-It parses the input as s-expressions, does some extremely simple transforms on it, builds an AST, then walks the AST to print out code in the target language.
+It parses the input as s-expressions, validates the native AST, does some extremely simple transforms, then walks the AST to generate code in the target language.

 This is technically a multi-pass compiler.
 The entire source code, including all libraries is loaded into memory, and a single AST is created in memory.
 This process is inefficient, and wastes a lot of memory.
 There is no garbage collector, so if the target language doesn't have one, then quon will usually run out of memory and crash.